shreyash2002/shreyash2002/README.md

-- 👋 Hi, I’m Shreyash
+- 👋 Hi, I’m Shreyash Chauhan
-- 👀 I’m interested in cybersecurity, python
+- 👀 I’m interested in cybersecurity, python, django
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning python, django, selenium and solidity
-- 💞️ I’m looking to collaborate on any cybersecurity related projects
+- 💞️ I’m looking to collaborate on any cybersecurity and automation related projects
 - 📫 How to reach me : shreyashchauhan.work@gmail.com

 <!---